 When your article is accepted, visit the Author Services webpage.
 Under 'My articles' look for the newly accepted article and select 'Manage Article'.
 There should be a message from your institution or funder alerting you to the Open Access deal.
 You should 'Select Open Access' at this point.
 The next step is to confirm any funding you have received.
 Once you have completed this section, you will be asked to confirm the affiliation that you added during the submission process.
 When prompted, choose 'Yes, make my article Open Access'.
 The University of Reading Open Access team will then be asked to confirm your eligibility for the deal.
 When your request is approved you will receive a confirmation email and your article will be published Open Access with a creative commons licence.
 You should choose the CC BY 4.0 version of the licence.

 Some hybrid journals still carry page and colour charges that are not covered by the publisher deal.
 The majority of these will waive colour and page charges when an APC is being paid.
 However, authors should check the author guidelines carefully.
-Page and colour charges will not be funded by the University Gold Open Access fund or from the UKRI block grant.
+Page and colour charges will not be funded by the Library.

 The JISC read and publish deal with Wiley has been so popular with institutions across the UK that it has had to be restricted part way through the year for 2020 and for 2021.
-In the past, the deal has had to be restricted to cover only authors in receipt of funding from the UKRI and a group of other funders such as British Heart Foundation, Wellcome Trust etc. No restrictions were imposed for 2022 but we have already been warned that spending is higher than expected for 2023 and that it may need to be restricted towards the end of 2023.
-In view of this, it is very important that authors declare any UKRI or similar funding to the publisher at the point of submission.
-This will enable the publisher to identify relevant publications should the deal have to be restricted again later in 2023.
+In the past, the deal has had to be restricted to cover only authors in receipt of funding from the UKRI and a group of other funders such as British Heart Foundation, Wellcome Trust etc. The deal did not exceed capacity in 2022 or 2023.
+However, it is very important that authors declare any UKRI or similar funding to the publisher at the point of submission.
+This will enable the publisher to identify relevant publications should the deal have to be restricted again later in 2024.

 Eligibility for the deal is determined by the affiliation of the Responsible Corresponding Author.
 It is important that authors make sure that they have the correct designation at the point of submission in order to access the read and publish deal.